 Kind of yeah, I did a bunch of remixes during that era, between 2012, 2013.
 Some of them are still on my SoundCloud.
 I was trying to find my own voice at that time so I did a bunch of remixes, a bunch of experimental stuff, the album ended up just being a compilation of all the work I made in that year or two.

-So, it’s interesting that it a took a little bit of time after graduating to, like you said, find your own voice and come out with an actual body of work.
+It’s interesting that it a took a little bit of time after graduating to, like you said, find your own voice and come out with an actual body of work.
 Did you have a lot of music production experience before coming to Pyramind?

 I was in bands.
 I’ve been a guitar player my whole life.
 I didn’t know anything about electronic music.
 Anything.
 I didn’t even really listen to Hip Hop or anything that could be electronic.
 It was strictly metal and rock and blues, coming from a guitar background.